vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-secret-management.md

 Our preference is to use an external secret store instead of Kubernetes.
 Regardless of whether Kubernetes secrets are encrypted at rest.
-Instead, we recommend using an external secret store such as [Hashicorp's Vault](https://www.vaultproject.io/docs).
+Instead, we recommend using an external secret store such as [HashiCorp's Vault](https://www.vaultproject.io/docs).
 Over time, if KMS-plugins mature and see larger adoption, they could be a viable alternative to external stores.
 Most external secret stores feature advanced management capabilities, permission